danielodriscoll/DevOps-Portfolio/README.md

 # DevOps Portfolio

-A small Flask web app deployed end-to-end through a modern DevOps toolchain — containerised with Docker, orchestrated with Kubernetes, provisioned on AWS with Terraform, configured with Ansible, and wired together by a GitHub Actions CI/CD pipeline.
-I Built this as a learning project to cover the core competencies involved in a DevOps and software engineering role.
+A small Flask web app deployed end-to-end through a modern DevOps toolchain, containerised with Docker, orchestrated with Kubernetes, provisioned on AWS with Terraform, configured with Ansible, and wired together by a GitHub Actions CI/CD pipeline.
+I built this as a learning project to cover the core competencies of a DevOps and software engineering role.
+I worked through it from scratch independently, then used Claude Code to audit the final product for security risks and best-practice violations.

 ![Architecture](docs/devops_portfolio_architecture.svg)